flyinggreenfrog/flyinggreenfrog.github.io/knowledgebase/gpg.md

 UIDs:

-* The first UID in the generating step above we set without E-Mail, because E-Mail addresses can get invalid in future and so we have on UID that remains valid, even if all E-Mail addresses would be changed in future.
+* Previously the suggestion was, that the first UID in the generating step above should be set without E-Mail, because E-Mail addresses could get invalid in future and so we had one UID that remained valid, even if all E-Mail addresses would have been changed in future.
+* But with using `keys.openpgp.org` as keyserver, that doesn't make sense anymore, since it only distributes UID with E-Mail address, because it relies on user validation of UIDs before distributing them.
 * The comment field we leave empty, because it doesn't provide so much benefit.
-* After generating the primary key we add additional name/E-Mail pairs.
+* After generating the primary key we can add additional name/E-Mail pairs.

 Passphrase: